AnsorK/SPY-Predictor/README.md

 ## Charts
 First collected historical data on daily $SPY prices from https://finance.yahoo.com/quote/SPY/history.
 I collected data from January 29th, 1993, to March 8th, 2024.

-Trained the model with closing prices and volumes from October 7th, 2022, to December 29th, 2023.
+Trained the model with closing prices from October 7th, 2022, to December 29th, 2023.
 ![SPY Chart](SPY_chart.png)

 The data is trained over 100 epochs making the error ratio (wrong predictions to total predictions) lower.